HelTecAutomation/HeltecDocs/en/source/cubecell/htcc-am01/hardware_update_log.md

 [简体中文](https://heltec-automation.readthedocs.io/zh_CN/latest/cubecell/htcc-am01/hardware_update_log.html)

-**HTCC-AM01 only have ASR6501and RF relevant circute inside.
-In order to program it, need connect to a external UART-USB bridge.
+**HTCC-AM01 only have ASR6501 and RF relevant circuit inside.
+In order to program it, need connect to an external UART-USB bridge.
 CH340G, CP2102 etc.**

 ## V1